Nathan Eovaldi: Draft and minor leagues

+Los Angeles Dodgers (2011–2012)

 Eovaldi was called up to the majors for the first time on August 6, 2011, and was the starting pitcher that night against the Arizona Diamondbacks.
 In the game, he picked up the win, while pitching five innings, allowing only two runs while striking out seven.
 He also hit a single in his first major league at bat and scored a run.
 His seven strikeouts were tied for fourth in Dodgers' history for a major league debut and he was only the fourth Dodger pitcher to score a run in his debut since 1960.
-Eovaldi became the first Dodger starter since Danny McDevitt in the 1957 season to start his career with four games of five innings or more while allowing two runs or less.
+Eovaldi became the first Dodger starter since Danny McDevitt in the 1957 season to start his career with four games of five innings or more while allowing two runs or fewer.
 He made 6 starts for the Dodgers and was then moved to the bullpen in order to keep his innings down for the season.
 He pitched in four games out of the bullpen late in the season.
 His 2011 totals included a 1–2 record and 3.63 ERA.

 After beginning the 2012 season with Chattanooga, Eovaldi made his first appearance of the season for the Dodgers on May 29 when he started against the Milwaukee Brewers.
 He had four strikeouts, allowed 4 hits and 2 runs through 7 innings in a 1–2 loss.
 In 10 starts with the Dodgers, he had a 1–6 record with a 4.15 ERA.

-Miami Marlins
+Miami Marlins (2012–2014)

 On July 25, 2012, Eovaldi was traded, along with minor league pitcher Scott McGough, to the Miami Marlins for Hanley Ramírez and Randy Choate.
 In his first game with the Marlins, he got the win vs the San Diego Padres on July 28.
 He started 12 games for the Marlins in 2012, with a 3–7 record and 4.43 ERA.
 He finished the season with a 4–13 record in 22 games with a 4.30 ERA, a 1.51 walks plus hits per inning pitched (WHIP) ratio, 47 walks, and 78 strikeouts in 119 1/3 innings pitched.

 In 2013, Eovaldi had a 4–6 record with a 3.39 ERA and 78 strikeouts in 18 starts.

 In 2014, Eovaldi had a 6–14 record with a 4.37 ERA.
 He allowed 223 hits, the most in the National League.
 He set new career highs with 33 games started and 199 2/3 innings pitched.